galaxyproject/galaxy-hub/content/news/2024-12-12-DecemberNewsletter/index.md

 * Advances in Genome Biology and Technology
 * PAG2024

-Additionally, Galaxy’s robust training lineup this year covered critical topics, from **introductory sessions to advanced techniques**, ensuring that researchers and professionals alike could strengthen their Galaxy skills.
-Below lists some of our 2024 workshops, each of which provided participants with practical, hands-on experience:
+Galaxy’s robust training lineup this year covered critical topics, from **introductory sessions to advanced techniques**, ensuring that researchers and professionals alike could strengthen their Galaxy skills.
+Below are some of our 2024 workshops, each of which provided participants with practical, hands-on experience:

 * An Introduction to **HighPerformance Computing**
 * Exploring the Galaxy Application for Data Sciences